 Now suppose you had the choice of staying in a country with your loved ones or moving to a country you thought was a bit better to live in, but to which your extended family could not move.
 In that case, most would probably stay put.
 The benefits of the support and comfort of grandparents, aunts, and uncles, would probably outweigh moving to a slightly better country.
 Of course, this might depend on how often you could see your extended family.
 If you could see them quite often, it makes more sense to move than if you could only see them occasionally.

 Still any calculations on such matters depend on whether you are a single, married, married with children, etc. For example, if one has no family, then the choice is pretty straightforward, go to the best place.
 Or if one was married with children and could bring their family but not their extended family, that is much better than bringing no family at all.

 Yet all of this depends on your best estimate of a country’s future.
 In the case of the USA, increasing social corruption and political dysfunction (especially of the Republican party) make the future seem bleak to me but, on the other hand, it is nearly impossible to predict future trends.
 In the end, we make life’s decisions with imperfect information; that is the state of the world that we must accept.
 And all advice is imperfect too.

 With that caveat in mind, I would advise all young people (and others as well) to seriously consider emigrating from the US if they have the chance, especially if all or some of their loved ones could accompany them.
 After observing trends over the last 50 years, I believe America will increasingly become a worse place to live, except for the very wealthy.
-Even the wealthy though suffer from living in a country with high levels of violence, social instability caused by wealth inequality, the hatred of the US by others around the world, and our increasingly lax environmental regulations which put us all at risk.
+Even the wealthy though suffer from living in a country with high levels of violence, social instability caused by wealth inequality, the hatred of the US by others around the world, our denigration of science and other expertise, and our increasingly lax environmental regulations which put us all at risk.
 To have a better life, seriously consider moving.